Danpr1984/Danpr-Aaki-Hotel-1st-project/README.md

 ![video-gethere-image](assets/images/video-map.png)

- * Get Here iframe shows a google maps that will clearly show where the hotel is at.
-Location, or how to get there is one of the most important questions guests have, so considering this I added a map on the main page due to its importance.
+ * Get Here iframe shows a google maps that will clearly show where the hotel is located.
+Instructions on how to get there is one of the most important questions guests have, so considering this I added a map on the main page due to its importance.

  ###  Rooms Pages